rbrama79/dot99binding/UBI/CommentsOnRDF.md

 be impossible to fraction the tuple (magnitude,unit), or transmit partial or incomplete data.
 Magnitude and unit would be engraved together, without loosing the flexibility of allowing engineers to select what fields and units to use in their applications.

+Helbert: This parte is not defined on the IEEE 1451.0-2007, so we can elaborate what is better for our user case.
+Using JSON-LD my ideia was "discover the system" NCAPs and TIMs after that knowing the tranduscer channels and the data types using Linked Data start to receive only the values, for exemple a temperature value: 298,15 for example, because of the TEDS the system/developer/M2M can infer that 298,15 K, actually there are only Kelvin on the data type.

+I will work on a improvement on the RDF file for a new version.
+Thanks for all comments and apologies for the delayed response.